 Allowing foreign companies to exploit the resource can lead to the host nation seeing little in the way of revenue.
-Alternatively, total government control can lead to bloated bureaucracy and rentseeking, rather than profit-seeking, behaviour.
+Alternatively, total government control can lead to bloated bureaucracy and rent-seeking, rather than profit-seeking, behaviour.
 In extreme cases, the so-called Dutch Disease has caused internal conflict and economic crises prompted by revenue volatility.
-In Norway, Al-Kasim played a crucial role drafting a white paper that was quickly passed through parliament and turned into law.
+In Norway, Al-Kasim played a

+"The fund already has a reputation for challenging accountability" crucial role drafting a white paper that was quickly passed through parliament and turned into law.
 The paper established both the Norwegian Petroleum Directorate (NPD), the regulator, and Statoil, the national oil company.
 The trick here was to make the two institutions completely separate, with NPD providing rigid control over both Statoil and the private companies competing for a slice of the pie.

-"These sensible, ethical policies have held"

-Another major plank of the white paper was to limit the rate at which oil is drilled.
+"These sensible, ethical policies have held" Another major plank of the white paper was to limit the rate at which oil is drilled.
 If a flood of oil leads to an increase in currency value, leading in turn to a decrease in competitiveness of other industries, then Norway reasoned that they should downgrade the flood to a steady flow.